| How to pronounce English like a native

 — without even the briefest possible pause corresponding

+to those spaces.
 2).
 He has learnt to pronounce every word

 individually, and he expects that a particular word would